-It has to feel like a reader that you take with you on a travel.
-A very lightweight paper with a low opacity so it’s shine through, which emphasise the dreamlike condition of Tokyo.
-That city is a blueprint for the future according the architect.
+This book has the feel of a reader, to be taken on travels; but uses a lightweight paper with a low opacity, so it’s shine through, to emphasize the dreamlike condition of Tokyo.
+That city is a blueprint for the future, according the architect.
 The page numbers are replaced by time.
 Every chapter consists out of 72 minutes.
-These 72 minutes are based upon the maximum travel distance within each continent in the future.
-These 72 minutes oscillates within very chapter.
-The element of time and frozen images, that are printed on the inside of the Japanese bound pages gives you the feeling between sleeping and being awake, snooze.
-When the content is finished from a chapter the time is ticking and you only see white pages.
-The last photo of the visual essays in between the chapters is printed on the inside as well.
-To play with the opacity of the paper.
-You think it’s the next photo shining through but in fact it’s a photo mirrored on the inside to mislead you as a reader.
-The inside cover is printed with a burned wood texture printed in two tones of black.
-This is a direct link to old japanese houses that have a burned facade to protect the wood for the weather conditions.
-This cover protects the book.
+These 72 minutes are based upon the maximum travel distance within each continent in the future, and oscillate within every chapter.
+The element of time and frozen images that are printed on the inside of the Japanese bound pages gives one a feeling between sleeping and wake; snooze.
+When teach chapter finishes, time ticks and one only sees white pages.
+The last photo of the visual essays in between each chapter is printed on the inside, as well, to play with the opacity of the paper.
+Readers think it’s the next photo shining through but in fact it’s a mirrored photo on the inside of the Japanese binding, to mislead.
+The cover is printed with a burnt wood texture in two tones of black; a direct link to old Japanese houses that have a burnt façades to protect their wood from the weather conditions.
+Thus, the print protects the book.

 |Client||Wiel Arets Architects|